 9. Click Next.

 10. Click Accept.
-Be prepared to wait a while.
-This next part may take a while.
+Be prepared to wait; this next part may take a while.

 11. Click Install.
 Again, this will take a moment while your system restarts.